jtpasildo/health-club-management/docs/README.md

-## Jordan Pasildo
+### Jordan Pasildo - 101288061
-## 101288061

-### Health Club Management FINAL COMP 3005 PROJECT
+# Health and Fitness Club Management System FINAL COMP 3005 PROJECT
-This project demonstrates how to interact with a PostgreSQL database using Python
+This project is a terminal-based Health and Fitness Club Management System built in Python using PostgreSQL database

 ### Requirements:
 Python 3